Kargil: Independent India

 The First Kashmir War (1947–48) concluded with a ceasefire line that divided the Ladakh wazarat, putting roughly the Kargil and Leh tehsils on the Indian side, and the Skardu tehsil on the Pakistan side.
 The two Indian tehsils were soon promoted to districts and Ladakh was named a division, on a par with the Jammu and Kashmir divisions in the Indian state of Jammu and Kashmir.
 Pakistan renamed the Skardu tehsil Baltistan and divided it into further districts.

 At the end of Indo-Pakistani War of 1971, the two nations signed the Simla Agreement, converting the former ceasefire line with some adjustments into a Line of Control, and promising not to engage in armed conflict with respect to that boundary.

-In 1999 the area saw infiltration by Pakistani forces, leading to the Kargil War.
+In 1999, the area saw infiltration by Pakistani forces, leading to the Kargil War.
 Fighting occurred along a 160 km long stretch of ridges overlooking the only road linking Srinagar and Leh.
-The military outposts on the ridges above the highway were generally around 5,000 metres (16,000 ft) high, with a few as high as 5,485 metres (18,000 ft).
-After several months of fighting and diplomatic activity, the Pakistani forces were forced to withdraw to their side of the Line of Control by their Prime minister Nawaz Sharif after he visited the USA.
+The military outposts on the ridges above the highway were generally around 5,000 m (16,400 ft) high, with a few as high as 5,485 m (17,995 ft).
+After several months of fighting and diplomatic activity, the Pakistani forces were forced to withdraw to their side of the Line of Control by their Prime minister Nawaz Sharif after he visited the United States.

 Geography

-Kargil has an average elevation of 2,676 metres (8,780 feet), and is situated along the banks of the Suru River (Indus).
+Kargil has an average elevation of 2,676 m (8,780 ft), and is situated along the banks of the Suru River (Indus).

-The town of Kargil is located 205 km from Srinagar, facing the Northern Areas across the LOC.
+The town of Kargil is located 205 km from Srinagar, facing the Northern Areas across the LoC.
 Like other areas in the Himalayas, Kargil has a temperate climate.
 Summers are hot with cool nights, while winters are long and chilly with temperatures often dropping below −20 °C (−4 °F).

 Demographics

-During the 2011 census, the population of Kargil town was recorded at 16,338.
-A majority of the population (11,496) is classified as Scheduled Tribes.
-The literacy rate is 75%.

-Religion
+As per the 2011 census, Kargil had a population of 16,338 individuals, an increase from the population of 10,657 recorded in the 2001 census.
+The population increased almost ten times from the 1961 census when 1,681 persons were recorded.
+The proportion of urban population in the Kargil district concomitantly increased from 3.7% to 11.6%.
+As of 2011, the population consisted of 10,082 males and 6,256 females.
+Majority (70%) of the population belonged to Scheduled Tribes.
+The town had a literacy rate of 83.6%.

-Islam is the largest religion in Kargil City, followed by over 77.56% of people.
-Hinduism is the second-largest religion with 19.21% adherents.
-Buddhism and Sikhism form 0.54% and 2.2% of the population respectively.
+Islam is the largest religion followed by over 77% of the adherents, followed by Hinduism adhered to by 19.2% of the population.
+Sikhism (2.2%), Buddhism (0.5%) and Christianity (0.4%) are other minor religions.
+English, Hindu, Ladakhi, Purigi, and Urdu are declared official languages in the territory.
+Other spoken languages include Balti, Shina, Zanskari, and other Dardic languages.